 Because the man wasn’t under arrest or in custody when he confessed, it was allowed to be used against him in court.
 Despite that and a witness who testified against him, he was not convicted.

 The man nonetheless sued the sheriff’s deputy for violating his constitutional rights.
-An appellate court upheld his right to bring a lawsuit against the officer since he’s a government employee.
+A court upheld his right to bring a lawsuit against the officer since he’s a government employee.
 The officer’s attorneys took the case to the Supreme Court.

 The Supreme Court ruled for the officer in a 6-3 decision.
 The ruling, supported by the court’s conservative majority, stated that allowing the suit to move forward could “saddle police departments nationwide with extraordinary burdens in connection with lawful and appropriate investigative work.”